 1. Put the shirt on carefully without stretching it too hard (for more details, refer to this link)

-2. Roll up the lower part of the garment to expose the abdominal cardiac electrode (1 square of bronze-coloured fabric)
+2. Roll up the lower part of the Shirt to expose the abdominal cardiac sensor electrode (bronze patch).

-3. Apply a nickel-sized amount of your glycerin-based cream on the abdominal cardiac electrode
+3. Apply a nickel-sized amount of your glycerin-based cream to the abdominal cardiac sensor.
+Do not rub the cream in the fabric.

-4. Roll the lower part of the garment back down
+4. Roll the lower part of the Shirt back down.

-5. For the thoracic cardiac sensors, gently stretch the armpit opening on your right side until you are able to see one of the thoracic cardiac electrodes
+5. For the thoracic cardiac sensors, gently stretch the armpit opening on the right side of your Shirt until you are able to see one of the thoracic cardiac sensors.

-6. Apply a nickel-sized amount of your glycerin-based cream on the cardiac electrode
+6. Apply a nickel-sized amount of your glycerin-based cream to the cardiac sensor.
+Again, do not rub the cream in the fabric.

-7. Repeat step 5 and 6 for the other thoracic cardiac electrode
+7. Repeat steps 5 and 6 for the other thoracic cardiac sensor.

 8. Fasten the elastic belts.